ayzomi/machine-learning/lab3/README.md

-This data is about: will Electric Veichels take over Petrol cars and
+This dataset is about: will Electric Viechels take over Petrol cars, It represents an exploratory data analysis problemn